IBM-Cloud/vpc-instance-extension/README.md

 ### Cleanup

-Run the below script to delete everything,
+Run the below script to delete everything you created for this sample except the Activity tracker with LogDNA service as only one service is allowed per region.
+If you wish to delete, you can delete it from [IBM Cloud resource list](https://cloud.ibm.com/resources),

 ```sh
 ./04-cleanup.sh
 ```